Top Platforms for Real-Time Audio Streaming and AI Features

 3. Dolby OptiView: Advanced Real-Time Audio and Video Streaming for Media and Entertainment

-Dolby OptiView is a comprehensive cloud streaming platform designed primarily for real-time audio streaming and video delivery, targeting sports, entertainment, and media companies.
+Dolby OptiView is a cloud streaming platform built for real-time audio and video delivery.
+Its primary market is sports, media, and entertainment companies.

 It unifies the capabilities of Millicast and THEOlive, offering ultra-low latency, high-quality live streaming with advanced features like media quality optimization, ad insertion, and broad cross-platform support.